Vesla Weaver

 Vesla Mae Weaver (born 1979) is an American political scientist and author.
 She is a Bloomberg Distinguished Professor of political science and sociology at Johns Hopkins University.

 Early life and education

 Weaver was born in 1979.
 She earned her Bachelor of Arts degree from the University of Virginia before enrolling in Harvard University for her PhD.

 Career and research

 Weaver is a Bloomberg Distinguished Professor of political science and sociology at Johns Hopkins Zanvyl Krieger School of Arts and Sciences.
 She researches racial inequality in the United States, discrimination based on skin color, economic polarization, and race in the United States criminal justice system.

+She serves on the Board of Directors of Annual Reviews.